Hi, my name is Leo.

 As a multimedia worker, I covered the Haitian diaspora in New York City for The Haitian Times, a NYC-based online publication.
 At the Times, I was part of a team that reported on the 15,000 Haitians who arrived at the U.S. border in September 2021.
 Our stories focused on Haitian asylum seekers who were allowed to enter the U.S. via Del Rio, Texas.
 In addition, I spent a month in Tapachula, Mexico, reporting on the thousands of Haitians who had migrated from Chile and Brazil and were waiting there for transit documents to continue their journey north.

-As a street photographer in New York City, I am interested in moments of quietness from the city dwellers in a city perceived as hectic, but also moments of tenderness and moments that portray the city beyond the traditional images of “craziness” and “grittiness” that, for some, have defined NYC since the 1980s.
+In New York City, my photography has focused on pursuing moments of quiet in the streets of NYC, a city often perceived as hectic and wild, as well as moments of tenderness that portray the city beyond traditional images of “craziness” and “grittiness” that, for some, have defined NYC since the 1980s.

 I have worked as a social practitioner supporting people with mental health illnesses on their recovery journeys.
 As a supporter of the Clubhouse model for psychosocial rehabilitation, I am interested in the possibilities of media work for personal change.